SmartData-Polito/darkvec/README.md

 It contains the gorund truth we generated in `lsground_truth_full.csv.gz`.
-It is a collection of IP addresses with the respective label.
+It is a collection of (anonymized) IP addresses with the respective label.
 The label may be like `sonar` if the IP belongs to the Project Sonar, `shodan` if it belongs to the Shodan pool.